University of Southern Mississippi Summer Tennis Camp

 June 16 - June 21, 2019

 University of Southern Mississippi features 12 regulation size tennis courts with a stepped spectator area, bisecting the courts in an even fashion.
 In groups of three, the courts also have gated walkways for easy player, coach, and staff access as well as spectator viewing areas on the opposite side.
 Between courts, players have benches to use for match and practice purposes and will be able to compete and break seamlessly with matches on neighboring courts.
 There are locker room facilities for both teams have been included.
-Located on campus at 01 N. 37th Ave, Hattiebsurg, MS, 39401, the courts are just a short walk to the dining hall, dorm and other facilities that will be used during camp.
-This adidas Tennis Camp is sure to sell out!
+Located on campus at 01 N. 37th Ave, Hattiesburg, MS, 39401, the courts are close to the USM dining hall, dorm and other facilities that will be used during camp.
+Transport will be provided from dorms to the tennis courts and back.
+This official Adidas Tennis Camp is the first of its kind in Mississippi and sure to sell out.
+The camp is open to everyone on a first come, first serve basis!

 About Our Coaches